2013 Musicians & Dancers List

 Cu Dubh consists of musicians who have dedicated their lives to the study and performance of ancient music.
 David Macejka (2012 Grammy nominee), Mike McNutt and Elijah Woolcott have brought together their personal influences to creat dark, orginal compositions played on the Great Highland Bagpipes and a barrage of drums from around the world.
 With influences from Scotland, Gaul, Galicia, Normway, Brittney, Ireland, Wales, German, India, Aradia, Africa and beyond, they call back to the ancient tribes in all of us.

 Drum Runners is a dynamic percussion troupe exploring the world of rhythm.
 With cool beats from every corner of the globe, we dare you to sit still for this one!
-5pm at the Gatehouse Stage.
+At the Gatehouse Stage.

 Bob Esty - harp, voice, pennywhistle.
 Sue Esty- harp, voice, bowed psaltry, drum.